Liz-cloud-zz/CPP_A3/README.md

 Testing:-> type "make" in command line to generate executable file and object files
-	        type "make run" in command line, to test the extraction and munipulation of the sloan_image.pgm from point(0,10) to (1000,1000) frames of size 300x200 then print out inverted frames and frames not modified type "make clean" in commandline , to delete the object files, pgm frame images and executable file
+	        type "make run" in command line, to test the extraction and munipulation of the chess.pgm print out modified image and details of each connected component type "make clean" in commandline , to delete the object files, pgm out images and executable file

 Conclusion:->